Frequently Asked Questions

 A. If your Caravan has two plugs, one will provide road lighting for the Trailer or Caravan, a 7-Pin (12N), and the other will provide reverse and power for a fridge or leisure battery, a 7-Pin(12S).
 You would therefore need both options on your vehicle, however you could opt for just the 7-Pin 12N road lights only

-Q. What is the difference between a Bypass wiring kit and a vehicle specific kit?
+Q. What is the difference between a Bypass wiring kit and a vehicle specific kit (VSK)?

 Do you need a towbar fitted by a well-trained team in Leeds?
 At International Towbars we have the right expertise and products that is required to offer you the right solution.
 Call us now on